huntergps/handbook-docs/Fuse/09 - Navigation.md

 Another thing to note is that the `PageIndicator` uses a @(Factory) to create an indicator for each page.
 In the example above, we use a @(Circle) with the @(ux:Generate) property set to @(Factory) and the @(ux:Binding) property set to to page indicators `DotFactory` property.

 ## $(Navigation types)
 There are three navigation types, and they have quite different behaviors and use cases.
+Each of them inherit from the `Navigation` base type.

 ### $(Linear navigation)
 `LinearNavigation` is used when each page should be layed out linearly.
 So with a swipe navigation, one would start from page 1, swipe to page 2, then page 3 and so on.
 Navigating directly to page 3 from page 1 would cause a quick visit to page 2 on the way.